uk000/goto/docs/scenarios-k8s.md

    ```
    $ goto --port 8000 --label registry
    ```
-2. On this registry instance, we configure some traffic that would be passed on to any `goto` instances that connect to registry with label `peer1`.
-All these worker instances that connect to registry are called `peers`.
-In the API below, `peer1` is the label to be used by some such peers.
+2. On this registry instance, we configure some traffic that would be sent to any `goto` instances that connect to registry with a specific label `peer1`.
    ```
    $ curl -s http://goto-registry/registry/peers/peer1/targets/add --data '
       {